This is the featured image of the Control Your Drum Roll Build Ups in a Different Way blog article.

 In modern genres of electronic music, drum sounds play a crucial role.
 We have previously covered numerous techniques that show you how to mix, tame possible harshness, or accent them properly.
 Drum roll build-ups are an essential part of House music.
-Using a couple of tools, we will make a solid snare drum roll that transitions smoothly into the full mix.
-So, let’s begin!
+Using a couple of tools, we will make a solid snare drum roll that transitions smoothly into the whole mix.
+So, let's begin!

-Snare Drum Roll Build Up
+Snare Drum Roll Build-Up

 Firstly, we will choose a snare drum sample and place it in the newly selected audio track within the SoundBridge: DAW.
 Let's hear the initial sample.